My mixed media painted artwork is heavily influenced by the beautiful part of the world in which I live - Sydney’s northern beaches.

 Because of my love of word play & in contrast to my uncontrived approach to painting, I name my pieces in a very constrained "definition" style.

-I also enjoy the medium of collage.
-Using predominantly found (or lost) objects and these works have been described as whimsical and evocative.
-I call this my "Mind Map" series because there are elements within each one that will resonate with the viewer through memory and nostalgia.
-Often they are produced in discarded timber boxes and picture frames.
+I often employ "found objects" into my artworks, and also enjoy doing so in the medium of collage which have been described as whimsical and evocative.
+There are elements within each one that will resonate with the viewer through memory and nostalgia.
+Often they are produced in discarded timber boxes, picture frames, or preloved book covers.

-My latest obsession is open-core basketry and am using "ghost nets" which have been sourced from our waterways.
+My latest obsession is open-core contemporary basketry using "ghost nets" which have been sourced from our waterways of Tasmania and NSW.

 I have exhibited extensively in Sydney and my works have found homes Australia-wide and abroad.